James Doyle

 James Doyle is said to have worked on the construction of a railroad from Norfork,Virginia to Bristol, Tennessee shortly after his arrival.
 Since the railroad ended in Bristol this is where they made their home.
 The railroad didn't get to Chilhowie, Virginia until 1853 which does not necessarily prove the story.

 1855, Sep 19 - "James Dile" marries "Mary Ann Bishop".
-He is listed as 25 years old and she is listed as 25 years old.
-He gives his parents as "William and Mary" and her parents are listed as "Mary Ann Bishop" "father un-none".
+He is listed as 25 years old and she is listed as 22 years old.
+He gives his parents as "William and Mary Ann" and her parents are listed as "Mary Ann Bishop" "father un-none".
+Elmiera signs her name with an "X" which indicates she is illiterate.
 In a note on the back of the marriage license states

 We have a strange spelling for Doyle here, we think coming from the Irish broug as the name was pronounced to the clerk as "Dile".
 We believe that whoever filled out the Marriage Certificate also entered the wrong name in for the spouse of James Doyle.
 It should have been Elmiera Caroline Bishop instead it listed her mother's name, "Mary Ann Bishop".
 The other peculiarity about this is that the 1860 census lists the couple with an eight year old daughter, Margaret Doyle.
 This implies that they had a child two -three years old when they married. [marriage certificate, Sept 19, 1855.
 Smyth County, VA]